Taothong98/Fortigate_grimoires/README.md

 ##  <a name='step3SD-WANRules'></a>step 3  SD-WAN Rules
-#### this step forces whether The application or destination out going to WAN1, WAN2, or load balance
+#### This step forces whether The application or LAN to destination out going to WAN1, WAN2, or load balance

 ![create-rule.png](image-sdwan/create-rule.png)